Stephanie Stolte

 Together, Rolfing and SourcePoint Therapy may create a profound synergy:

-🌿 Physical and Emotional Release: Rolfing supports freeing the body from the grip of old trauma while SourcePoint Therapy energetically soothes and balances the energy field.
+🌿 Physical and Emotional Release: Rolfing supports freeing the body from the grip of old trauma while SourcePoint Therapy energetically supports the soothing and balancing of the energy field.

 🦋 Grounding and Integration: As Rolfing supports the re-alignment of your body, SourcePoint Therapy may help you integrate these changes energetically, reducing overwhelm.